yq93dskimzm2/yq93dskimzm2/README.md

 I have a lot of VM to test my tools and to practice dynamic analysis

 ## Projects:
-Most of my projects are private and I keep the tools I develop for myself, my friends and the people I work with.
+Most of my projects are private and I keep the tools I develop for myself, my friends and the people I work with. \
+I mainly develop osint and pentest tools to be faster and more efficient

 ## Github stats :
 <div style="display: flex;">